24/7 Free consultation

 What Should You Do If Your Workers’ Compensation Claim Is Rejected?

 You still have options if your Illinois workers’ compensation lawsuit is denied.
 Our qualified injury attorneys can help you fight for your dignity as a victim.
-Denials can happen for various reasons, like disagreements over the injury details or timing.
+Denials can occur for various reasons, such as disagreements over the injury details or timing.

 You can appeal the decision to the Illinois Workers’ Compensation Commission, which will hold a hearing and issue a ruling.